jaredLunde/render-props/packages/toggle/README.md

 # Toggle
-A state container which provides a simple interface for toggling between two values.
+A state container which provides an interface for toggling between two values.